designmynight/designmynight-developers/site/content/epos-crm-integrations/Kobas-EPOS-Integration/index.md

 ## Refunding on Collins and Kobas

-Currently, the integration does **not** support pushing refunds to Kobas.
-As such, if you [refund a payment within Collins](https://collins.uservoice.com/knowledgebase/articles/803478-collins-pay-how-do-i-refund-a-customer), you will also have to manually refund the payment within Kobas Cloud.
+From June 2019, the integration now supports pushing refunds to Kobas.

+Within Kobas, you will see a single value which will be the total value of payments taken in Collins (deducting any refunds issued).

 ## Kobas EPOS Integration FAQS